isomerpages/moe-jurongwestpri/pages/CCE Programmes.md

 * To learn about the different settlers from different races and cultures.
 * To identify a settler and describe their contributions to Singapore.

-**P5 - To Lead is to Serve**<br>

-* To  learn about the life of a war hero.
-* To create a storyboard based on the life / contributions of a historical war hero

 **Student Recognition Awards**

 Acknowledging and affirming students who demonstrated positive qualities in school is critical during the forming years.
 When the school recognises them, it can increase their self-confidence and gives them a sense of accomplishment.
 This will then further motivate them and spur improvement in their behaviour.

-In JWPS, we have these awards to recognise students.
+In JWPS, we have these awards to recognise students who display good values and character.